pkozuchowski/Apex-Opensource-Library/docs/TestDataBuilder.md

 Account[] accounts = builder.insertRecords(new Account(Name = 'Test Account'));
 ```

-We have 2 prototype records here - default fields in `TestDataBuilderFactories` and overriding fields prototype passed to builder.
+We have 2 prototype records here - default fields in `TestDataDefaults` and overriding fields prototype passed to builder.

 <br/>